meyburdj/concept_bot_filter/README.md

 another multiple choice question.
 If they answer the question correctly you move on to the next scaffolding concept and next multiple choice question.
 This continues until you reach the end of the sequence of concepts and the student has answered the final multiple choice question.
-The amount of concepts scaffolded should be between 3 and 6.
 </context>

 <objective>